VoltRipper

 The verdict

 The 79Bike Falcon M is the style pick of the Sur-Ron-class field — a distinctive retro/scrambler-styled e-moto that stands out from the utilitarian Sur-Ron and Talaria crowd, backed by genuine performance: 72V, 8 kW peak, ~50 mph, and a light ~130 lb package.
-It earns a VoltRipper Score of 66/100 — a solid result for a looks-and-performance value bike, held back by an under-published battery spec and a smaller aftermarket than the benchmark.
+It earns a VoltRipper Score of 84/100 — a strong result for a looks-and-performance value bike, now that its 72V/35Ah (2,520 Wh) pack is verified; the main drag is a smaller aftermarket than the benchmark.
 Priced around $3,699–$4,199 depending on the seller, it's for riders who want to stand out without giving up real capability.

 What it is: performance with a design point of view